ABOUT INTERNATIONAL TELEVISION & FILM AWARDS

 Entrants have the option to not have their entry shown in its entirety on our websites by exercising the option listed on the online entry form.
 Entrants who exercise that option may upload trailers once judging has concluded if they desire to showcase their winning entries.

-13. FORMS and DELIVERY BY POST
+13. ONLINE FORMS and DELIVERY BY POST

 We no longer accept offline paper forms.
 Please use our online entry system for each of your submissions.
 A printable record of the total for all your entries will be automatically generated at Checkout.
 This record will include an invoice for the total amount due and shipping instructions with the Entry Item ID labels for any submissions which cannot be uploaded.